 Exchange-traded funds (ETFs) are one of the most popular and flexible investments for traders and investors.
 Not only do ETFs give instant diversification, but they can also offer leverage and transparency.

-ETFs are structured, managed, and are regulated (for the most part) like a mutual fund.
+ETFs are structured, managed, and regulated (for the most part) like a mutual fund.
 Unlike mutual funds, ETFs are traded throughout the trading day.

 Types of ETFs

 An individual exchange-traded fund can hold thousands of stocks from every market sector, a few dozen stocks from a specific industry, a handful of commodities like corn or coffee, or even a basket of currency pairs.